 The conclusion was that the design should be fluid in shape, yet somehow result from a catalytic reaction between liquid and solid.

 Since the space when viewed from the top seemed like a Gravity Chamber, the concept of something falling was taken forward with experiments made by dropping molten metal into water: cold, heated, spinning – creating spontaneously formed shapes.

 After over more than 400 tests, the most satisfying shape for the ensuing structure was chosen.
-The tiny model was then scanned digitally and every detail meticulously recorded in a 3-D diagram, with every pixel given an X or Y coordinate so that during construction the form would be faithfully reproduced.
+The tiny model was then scanned digitally and every detail meticulously recorded in a 3-D diagram.
+Every pixel was given an X or Y coordinate, so that during construction the form would be faithfully reproduced.

-Thomas Heatherwick’s mother, Stefany Tomalin, used to own and operate a bead shop in Portobello Road and the memory of her careful design of bead curtains came to mind.
+In the past, Thomas Heatherwick’s mother, Stefany Tomalin, owned and operated a bead shop in Portobello Road.
+The memory of her careful design of bead curtains came to mind.
 Each bead had a varying effect against light.

 Thomas Heatherwick’s creative thought called for collaboration from Flux Glass Design Ltd to explore ways of capturing the spectrum within the sculptural form.

 The resulting spherical beads were created in halves, like a lens, with a thin layer of specially designed Dichroic Film between the two halves.

 As the halves were bonded together, a tiny channel was left for the suspension wire.

 Over 145,000 beads were used, their surface slightly rippled in order to magnify their refractory capabilities.

 Dichcroic film works like oil on water to give a highly intense version of a basic colour.
 That used for Beligiessen was donated to the project by the global giant 3M (whose innovation has brought us Sandpaper, Scotch Adhesive Tape, and Post It Notes – among many other things that make life easier or safer).